 "The school sent a text saying 'shelter in place.'
 That's it.
 For two hours, I had no idea if my daughter was safe.
-With scanner access, I would have known in minutes that it was a false alarm—someone saw a BB gun in a student's car.
+With scanner access, I would have known in minutes that it was a false alarmβ€”someone saw a BB gun in a student's car.
 Instead, I lived through the worst two hours of my life."

-— Parent in Denver, Colorado, after police encryption blocked emergency information
+β€” Parent in Denver, Colorado, after police encryption blocked emergency information

 🏫

-School Emergencies
+School emergencies

-Severe Weather
+Severe weather

-Tornado warnings, flooding, evacuation orders—scanners provide moment-by-moment updates that help families make life-saving decisions about when and where to shelter or flee.
+Tornado warnings, flooding, evacuation orders β€” scanners provide minute-by-minute updates that help families decide when to shelter and which routes are passable.

 ⚠️

-Neighborhood Safety
+Neighborhood safety

-Active shooter situations, police pursuits, dangerous suspects—families use scanners to know when to stay inside, avoid areas, or protect vulnerable members.
+Active shooter situations, police pursuits, dangerous suspects in the area β€” families use scanners to decide when to stay inside or avoid a particular street.

-đź‘´
+πŸ‘΄

-Monitoring for calls to addresses where elderly or disabled relatives live provides peace of mind—or early warning when help is needed.
+Monitoring for calls to addresses where elderly or disabled relatives live gives early warning when something goes wrong β€” often before any official notification.

 • Know immediately if threat is real or false alarm